davetang/scrnaseq/glossary.md

 * Confounding sources of variation - Technical artefacts that arise from library preparation and sequencing, and biological confounders such as cell cycle status, which cause systematic bias and may distort biological findings.

 * Differential gene expression (DGE) - The inference of statistically significant differences in expression between groups such as healthy and diseased.

+* Embeddings - An embedding is a mapping of data from one space to another, often to a space of lower dimensions.
+This transformation aims to preserve important properties of the data while making it easier to work with.

 * Epitopes - The parts of antigens that are recognized by antibodies, B cells or T cells to potentially stimulate immune responses.